 Service in AA is a means of maintaining sobriety.

-Service means getting involved in those functions
+Service means getting involved in those functions that directly

-which directly carry the A.A. message or allow others to carry it.
+directly carry the A.A. message or allow others to carry it.

 “Practical experience shows that nothing will so much insure immunity from drink as intensive work with other alcoholics.
 It works when other activities fail.
 This is our twelfth suggestion: Carry this message to other alcoholics!
 You can help when no one else can.
 You can secure their confidence when others fail.
 Remember they are very ill.